 Tips for Cooking With Brussels Sprouts

-If you haven’t cooked with brussels sprouts before, they may look a bit intimidating.
+If you haven’t cooked with Brussels sprouts before, they may look a bit intimidating.
 Rest assured, they are very easy to work with!
-Here are my tips and tricks so that they turn out perfectly each time:
+Here are our top tips to ensure this salad turns out perfect each time.

 About Author